DoNOF/DoNOF-Documentation/docs/input.rst

     = 2      also calculate quadrupole moments

     = 3      also calculate octopole moments

+NLOP:      Non-Linear Optical Properties

+       = -1  calculate Alpha, Beta & Gamma

+       =  0  No calculation of NLOPs (Default)

+       =  1  calculate polarizability Alpha

+       =  2  calculate 1st-order hyperpolarizability Beta

+       =  3  calculate 2nd-order hyperpolarizability Gamma

+NPOINT:    Number of steps used in the dyadic scaling of
+           the electric field.
+It represents the total number of fields that will be considered in the calculations

+       = 9        (Default)

+STEP:       Initial step size for the electric field.
+It defines
+            the base value of the field for the first step, with subsequent values being scaled by powers of 2.

+       = 1.0d-04  (Default)

+ISOALPHA:   Computes the diagonal components of the static
+            polarizability tensor (αxx, αyy, αzz) using the dyadic Romberg–Richardson scheme looping the field
+            direction over x, y, z.
+Then reports the isotropic average and the anisotropy (Raman convention)

+       = 0        (Default)

 UNITS:     Distance units (Any angles must be in degrees)